REST API

 Continue wait

-If the request takes too long to be processed, Cube Backend responds with
+If the request takes too long to be processed, the REST API responds with

-and 200 status code.
-This is how the long polling
+This is part of the long polling mechanism:

 Possible reasons of Continue wait: